 - Part B is general information and health history.

 - Part C is your pre-participation physical certification.
 The exam needs to be completed by a certified and licensed physician (MD, DO), nurse practitioner, or physician assistant.

-Forms need to be dropped off or mailed to the Cockrell Scout Center (attn: NYLT, 2225 North Loop West, Houston, TX 77008) with a copy of the front and back of the family's medical insurance card.
+Bring a copy of the completed medical forms with a copy of the front and back of the family's medical insurance card to camp on Sunday.
+Forms can also be dropped off or mailed to the Cockrell Scout Center (attn: NYLT, 2225 North Loop West, Houston, TX 77008).
 Emailed or electronic copies are not allowed and will not be accepted.

 Forms can be downloaded at www.scouting.org/scoutsource/healthandsafety/ahmr.aspx.
 The form must be completely filled out and signed by a physician.
 Medical forms are only current for one year and must not expire before the last day of NYLT.

 What to Bring